bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LineCharacteristic_3_0m4qnAT5ZOLLtwRg$XmV/Documentation.md

-The characteristic of the line.
+Indicates the characteristic of the line.